 “[The damned] enjoy forever the horrible freedom they have demanded, and are therefore self-enslaved[.]” -C.S.
 Lewis

 Don’t be a program hopper.
 This is perhaps the biggest mistake that intermediate lifters make.
-Progress slows down and so they try something new.
-If you’ve made it this far, lifting has become an important part of your life and it can be a struggle to deal with the slower progress of the intermediate lifter.
+Progress slows down, so they try something new.
+If you’ve made it this far, lifting has become an important part of your life, and you may struggle to deal with the slower progress of the intermediate lifter.
 Perhaps your coach put you on some version of the Texas Method to start out.
 But then you read 5/3/1 and want to try that because it allows for new set-and-rep schemes and “auto-regulated” training sound cool.
 Maybe it would fit you better.

-The best rule of thumb to follow is this: small changes, the smaller the better, based on your recent training data, lead to long-term progress.
+The best rule of thumb to follow is this: small changes—the smaller, the better—based on your recent training data that lead to steady, long-term progress.

 The method in the above video works because it uses the smallest change possible plus observation of the lifter’s response to guide future decisions on the program.